Folk singer Peter Yarrow of Peter, Paul and Mary dies at 86

 The group's version of Dylan's "Blowin' in the Wind" helped transform the song into a civil rights anthem and introduced his music to a wider audience.
 The group also scored big hits with "If I Had a Hammer" and "Where Have All the Flowers Gone?," co-written by folk artist Pete Seeger.

-The group's other hits included "Lemon Tree," and "Leaving on a Jet Plane."
+The group's other hits included covers of Will Holt's "Lemon Tree," and John Denver's "Leaving on a Jet Plane."

 The trio's members were noted for their political activism.
 They performed at the 1963 civil rights March on Washington and at demonstrations protesting the Vietnam War.